deckhouse/virtualization/docs/USER_GUIDE.md

 ## Virtual machine pools

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
-Available in the EE and SE+ editions.
+Available in commercial DP editions.
 {{< /alert >}}

-The [VirtualMachinePool](cr.html#virtualmachinepool) resource maintains a given number of identical virtual machines and lets you scale them through the `scale` subresource, HorizontalPodAutoscaler (HPA), or KEDA.
+The [VirtualMachinePool](cr.html#virtualmachinepool) resource maintains a given number of identical virtual machines (VMs) and lets you scale them through the `scale` subresource, HorizontalPodAutoscaler (HPA), or KEDA.
 The `virtualMachineTemplate.spec` field matches the regular `VirtualMachineSpec`, so a replica is no different from a manually created virtual machine.

 {{< alert level="warning" >}}
 The `Legacy` OS type isn't supported in a pool, because replicas are differentiated by initialization, which these operating systems don't have, so every replica would be a byte-for-byte copy of one disk, and for Windows guest operating systems that also means the same SID on the network.
 A pool template with `osType: Legacy` is rejected.
 Create such virtual machines individually.
 {{< /alert >}}

+The following example shows how to create a virtual machine pool:

 {{< tabs name="pool-create" >}}